 - Up to 3 days may be missed for approved co-curricular or athletic participation or job interviews.
-Leaving school for athletic practices does not constitute an approved absence. - Leaving school in excess of one hour early constitutes a missed day. - All missed days must be made up immediately following the end of the internship semester. - Absences need to be approved in advance by the mentor teacher and college supervisor. - Detailed lesson plans and all necessary materials for the lessons must be submitted to the mentor teacher prior to the excused absence. - Excused absences will only be granted if internship performance has been satisfactory. - Absences during the edTPA learning segment are not permitted.
+Leaving school for athletic practices does not constitute an approved absence. - Leaving school in excess of one hour early constitutes a missed day. - All missed days must be made up immediately following the end of the internship semester. - Absences need to be approved in advance by the mentor teacher and college supervisor. - Detailed lesson plans must be submitted to the mentor teacher prior to the excused absence. - Excused absences will only be granted if internship performance has been satisfactory. - Absences during the edTPA learning segment are not permitted.